 Detailed Product Documentation

-Serious VC interest is going to require almost forensic analysis of your product or service.
-So, it’s best to prepare for this in advance.
-Documentation could include the manufacturing process, distribution process, customer service, product support, etc. When documenting your solution, focus on key risk areas.
-Anything that is new or novel is going to get close scrutiny.
-Also, anything that customers will seriously care about, such as security or reliability or quality, should get special attention as well.
+Serious venture capitalist interest requires considerable analysis of your product or service.
+Documentation should include the manufacturing, distribution, customer service, and product support processes.
+When documenting your solution, focus on key risk areas.
+Anything that is new or novel is going to get scrutiny.
+Also, anything that customers will seriously care about, such as security or reliability or quality, should get special attention in your product documentation.

-As part of the fundraising process, VCs are going to check your facts.
-They will always want references, so it’s best to lines these up in advance.
-References will include personal references for the senior management team and customer or prospect references.
-Keep in mind that you may be speaking to dozens of firms that will want to speak to your references and you don’t want to burn your references out, especially the customer or prospect references.
-So have enough that you’re not sending all the prospective VCs to the same people.
+When evaluating your business for potential funding, venture capitalists will ask you to provide references.
+These references will include personal references for the senior management team, as well as customer or prospect references.
+Keep in mind that you may be speaking to dozens of firms that will want to speak to your references.
+To avoid burdening your customer references, you should have enough available that you’re not sending all the prospective venture capitalists to the same people.

 While it might seem not important, location does matter.
-VCs want to be able to chat in-person frequently.
-Your chances of raising money are much higher with VCs that are close to you.
-If you live in an area with little venture capital activity, the reality is that you may need to move to a more active VC area.
+Venture capital investors often want to be able to connect in-person frequently.
+Your chances of raising money are much higher with investors that are close to you.

-VCs tend to gather industry expertise as they invest.
-Sometimes they have raised a fund to address specific market opportunities.
-You should visit each potential investor website to see which ones cover or focus on your particular industry.
-The better the match, the higher your chances.
+Venture capital investors tend to gather industry expertise as they invest.
+Sometimes, they have raised a fund to address specific market opportunities.
+Visit each potential investor’s website to see which ones cover or focus on your particular industry.
+The better the match, the higher your chances are of being funded.

 Prioritize the List

 After identifying a list of nearby investors with the right stage and industry focus, you should prioritize the ones that appear to fit your business best.
 In all likelihood, you will eventually reach out to everyone on the list but, initially, you should begin with the ones most likely to invest in your company.